-In Seattle, which usually sees Christmas temperatures in the mid-40s, residents were faced with five inches of snow.
-Much of the city’s public services were rapidly out of commission.
-The Seattle Department of Transportation kicked into high gear much earlier than in previous years, but even once the main roads were salted and plowed officials were warning would-be travelers to stay home via social media.
+In Seattle, where Christmas temperatures are usually in the mid-40s, residents were faced with five inches of snow.
+While much of the city’s public services were rapidly out of commission, the Seattle Department of Transportation kicked into high gear earlier than in previous years.
+However, even once the main roads were salted and plowed, officials had to warn would-be travelers to stay home via social media.

-One sector hit hard by the storm were people without housing, who also may not have had access to mobile or television alerts.
-The threat of hypothermia filled shelters and drove home the importance of using widespread warning systems available to everyone.
+People without housing, who may not have had access to mobile or television alerts, were hit particularly hard.
+The threat of hypothermia filled shelters and underscored the importance of using widespread warning systems available to everyone.

 Try as we might, we can’t prevent the weather from wreaking havoc.
-And while we might hope for clear skies, it’s critical to prepare for natural disasters, unprecedented as they may be.
-Failure to plan can be deadly.
+While we might hope for clear skies, it’s critical to prepare for natural disasters.
+As 2021 showed us, failure to plan can be deadly.

-But you can work to prevent the human cost of a crisis.
-Employ every aspect of your mass notification system to communicate with residents and businesses when they need it most.
-Sending alerts with specifics like location, timing and event probability helps people make safe decisions and builds trust in the system, making them more likely to heed warnings in the future.
+But you can work to prevent the loss of lives during a crisis.
+It’s about taking the time to tailor your winter preparedness checklist and ensure rapid and reliable critical communications in advance.
+Test every aspect of your system to verify you can reach all residents and businesses when every minute counts.
+Sending alerts with specifics like location, timing and event probability helps people make more informed decisions.
+It also builds trust in the system and increases the likelihood they’ll heed warnings in the future.

-Even if we can make predictions, it’s not enough just to be prepared for a singular event.
+Even when predictions turn out to be accurate, it’s not enough to be prepared for a singular event.
 Once the initial incident has passed, the consequences can last for days or even weeks.
-It’s important to continue to keep in contact with citizens and keep them up to date on the latest safety measures.
+For effective winter storm preparedness, the ability to stay in contact with citizens is vital.

-The top priority of any local government is ensuring the safety of its people, and mass notifications can help you improve your response rates and save lives.
+The top priority of any local government is ensuring the safety of its people.
+It’s your duty to keep them up to date on the latest safety precautions and measures, so they have the best chance to protect themselves during dangerous winter weather conditions.
+Mass notifications are the number one way to improve your response rates and save lives.